Kiernan Hughes-Mason: International career

 Hughes-Mason was born in the London Borough of Hackney, and is of Antigua and Barbudan, Dominican and Grenadian descent.
 In August 2012, he was called up to the Antigua and Barbuda Under-20 squad, who he qualifies for through his mother, for the 2013 CONCACAF U-20 Championship qualifiers against Dominica, Grenada and Curaçao.
 However, when Hughes-Mason reported to the games, he was unable to play due to a mix-up regarding eligibility as he did not meet the age criteria.

 Managerial career

 On 7 February 2023, Hughes-Mason joined Tower Hamlets as joint-manager.

-Personal life

-During his spell with Welling United, Hughes-Mason divided his time studying sports coaching at the University of East London and coaching football at St. Francis' Catholic Primary School in Stratford, London.
+Ahead of the 2024–25 season, Hughes-Mason was appointed manager of Enfield Borough, before being dismissed on 21 August 2024 following his criminal conviction.

+Child cruelty conviction

+In August 2024, Hughes-Mason was convicted of grievous bodily harm and child cruelty, after inflicting 17 separate injuries to his ex-partner's daughter in a series of attacks in 2019 and 2020.
+Hughes-Mason's acts required the child to need 24-hour care as a result of the "life-changing brain injuries".
+On 10 September 2024, he was sentenced at Basildon Crown Court to 14 years in prison.